pombase/canto_tutorial/docs/physical_interaction.md

 * The two genes that show the physical interaction in `Gene` and `Interacting Gene`.
 * The `Interaction type` (the type of experiment that supports the physical interaction).
+* In the `Comment`, it's very useful for us if you indicate the figure or table where this interaction comes from.

 When making an annotation consider that: